Last Revised: May 11, 2023

 - To protect or defend Armstrong’s legal rights or property.

-- To enable third parties or agents to help Armstrong maintain the Site, analyze how users use the Site, or provide other administrative services to Armstrong.
+- To enable our service providers to help Armstrong maintain the Site, process your payments, ship products, run promotions, analyze how users use the Site, or provide other administrative services to Armstrong.

-This Site is not intended for children under 16 years of age.
-No one under age 16 may provide any personal information on the Site.
-We do not knowingly collect personal information from children under 16.
-If you are under 16, do not use or provide any information on our Site.
-If we learn we have collected or received personal information from a child under 16 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 16, please contact us at the email address below.
+These Sites are not intended for children under 18 years of age.
+No one under age 18 may provide any personal information on the Sites.
+We do not knowingly collect personal information from children under 18.
+If you are under 18, do not use or provide any information on our Sites.
+If we learn we have collected or received personal information from a child under 18 without verification of parental consent, we will delete that information.
+If you believe we might have any information from or about a child under 18, please contact us at the email address below.

 Individual Rights for Site Users Who Reside in California

-Under California law, Armstrong is required to inform California consumers who submit personal information through this Site that they may request information from us about our disclosures to third parties for their direct marketing purposes.
+Under California law, Armstrong is required to inform California consumers who submit personal information through these Sites that they may request information from us about our disclosures to third parties for their direct marketing purposes.

 Armstrong does not share your personal information with any third parties or affiliates for their direct marketing purposes.
 Nor has Armstrong sold information about consumers or disclosed information about consumers for a business purpose to a third party during the past 12 months.